-Your cat’s heart is an important organ that plays a vital role in his or her well-being.
-The cardiovascular system is composed not only of the heart, but also the animal’s blood vessels.
-The heart pumps blood and provides oxygen and nutrients to the tissue while eliminating waste products such as carbon dioxide.
+Your dog’s heart plays a vital role in his or her wellbeing (and yours)!
+The cardiovascular system is composed not only of the heart, and blood vessels.
+The heart pumps blood and provides oxygen and nutrients to the tissue, while eliminating waste products such as carbon dioxide.

-A heart murmur is not an illness or disease but is a vibration caused by turbulent blood flow into, through, or out of the heart.
-Not all heart murmurs are serious; however, they can be indicative of an underlying heart disease.
+A heart murmur is not an illness or disease, but is a vibration caused by turbulent blood flow into, through, or out of the heart.
+Not all heart murmurs are serious, but they can be indicative of an underlying heart disease.

-Heart disease is a frightening diagnosis, but with early identification and appropriate treatment you can help your cat live more comfortably.
-A diet low in sodium and high in potassium is usually recommended for cats with heart disease.
-An annual vet check is always recommended.
-Consult your vet for precise dietary and treatment advice and remember never to diagnose your pet or administer any product without your vet’s recommendation.
+Heart disease is a frightening diagnosis, but with early diagnosis and appropriate treatment you can help your dog live more comfortably.
+A diet low in sodium and high in potassium is usually recommended for dogs with heart disease.
+An annual visit to a vet is always recommended.
+Consult your vet for precise diet and treatment advice and remember never to diagnose your pet or administer any product without your vet’s consent.